 Woodstock Music and Art Fair: What Was Missing From Woodstock?

-In August 1969, when I was just a teenager too young for a driver’s license, I attended the Woodstock Music and Art Fair in Bethel, New York, along with 500,000 other people.
+In August 1969, when I was a teenager, too young for a driver’s license, I attended the Woodstock Music and Art Fair in Bethel, New York, along with 500,000 other people.

 Life was simpler in 1969.
 This festival succeeded because certain things we expect to have today were not available.